 Labour Markets & Resilience

-Understanding the impact of health economic, social, or political shocks on the labour market is fundamental.
-This is even more important in times when black swans and unforeseen shocks are distorting expected outcomes (E.g. covid, unforeseen wars).
-To address the resilience of work and resilience of markets, Whiteshield has developed a series of tools and techniques covering trade, labour, city, among other areas.
+Understanding the impact of health, economic, social, or political shocks on the labour market is fundamental.
+This is even more important in times when black swans and unforeseen shocks are distorting expected outcomes (e.g. COVID-19, unforeseen wars).
+To address the resilience of work and markets, Whiteshield has developed a series of tools and techniques covering trade, labour and city, among other areas.

 What does resilience mean?

-Resilience means the ability to address and to absorb shocks in a certain economy.
-Shocks can be at the level of a city, labour, or an entire economy (e.g., trade).
+Resilience refers to the ability to address and absorb shocks in a certain economy.
+Such shocks could be at the level of a city, labour, or an entire economy (e.g., trade).
 Some key questions that need to be answered here are: